HCL-CDP-TA/hclcdp-web-sdk-react/README.md

 ##### `identify(event)`

-Associate events with specific users.
+Associate events with specific users. **Does not create a new user session** - keeps existing session IDs.

 ```typescript
 identify({